Skip to contents

 REML

-Specifies whether to use REML or ML estimates for variance-covariance parameters.
-Default is TRUE.
+Specifies whether to use REML or ML information matrix.
+Default is TRUE (REML).

 blocks